Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/shadow.rst

    Shadow Visual Effect.

 Offset
-   Control the shadow displacement in pixels for X and Z axis.
+   Control the shadow displacement in pixels on the X and Z axis.

    X, Z